linode/linode-cli/README.rst

 Installation
 ^^^^^^^^^^^^

 The CLI uses the Bash Automated Testing System (BATS) for testing.
-To install run the follow:
+To install run the following:

 OSX users::

    brew install bats-core

 Installing Bats from source::

    Check out a copy of the Bats repository.
 Then, either add the Bats bin directory to your $PATH, or run the provided install.sh command with the location to the prefix in which you want to install Bats.
 For example, to install Bats into /usr/local,

    git clone https://github.com/bats-core/bats-core.git
    cd bats-core